Stuycs-K/project03-final-9-lid-hea-jiangj/DEVLOG.md

 CW: worked on search function to use keywords for the server to send back a string with posts containing the keyword
 HW: cfinished search function but still a bit buggy (cant use multiple inputs)

+### 2024-01-12 - Brief description
+CW: worked on fixing search function to work for linux, issues with random portions of strings being attached
+HW: fixed search function and now the string is reset every time

 ## Player 2: Derek Li

 ### 2024-01-02 - Brief description